 Credit Risk Rating.
-FICC's review of the information received on indirect participants through its Member application process described above and periodic Member due diligence may factor into the qualitative factors that affect FICC's credit risk rating of a Member.
-As described in further detail in response to Principles 4 (Credit risk) and 18 (Access and participation requirements), the resulting credit risk rating of a Member determines the level of financial review that will be performed on that Member and may impact the Member's Clearing Fund requirement.
-If FICC believes the CRRM model-generated rating is not sufficiently conservative, or deems such action necessary to protect itself and its Members, FICC may opt to use mitigation actions such as the override framework to lower the Member's credit risk rating88 and/or place the Member on the Watch List.
+FICC's review of the information received on indirect participants through its member application process and periodic member due diligence described above may factor into the qualitative factors that affect FICC's credit risk rating of the Member.
+As described in further detail in response to Principles 4 (Credit risk) and 18 (Access and participation requirements), the resulting credit risk rating of a Member helps determine the level of financial review that will be performed on that Member and may impact the Member's Clearing Fund requirement.
+If FICC believes the CRRM model-generated rating is not sufficiently conservative, or deems such action necessary to protect itself and its Members, FICC may opt to use mitigation actions, such as the override framework, to lower the Member's credit risk rating.
+And/or place the Member on the Watch List.
 This would apply if a Member fails to provide sufficient disclosure, as requested during the due diligence process, to allow FICC to assess the risk exposure posed by the Member's activity, including the indirect member's activity.

-In addition, Sponsored Members, who are indirect participants in FICC by virtue of accessing FICC's services through one or more Sponsoring Members that are direct Members of FICC, are subject to adverse news monitoring by FICC.
+In addition, FICC Sponsored Members, who are indirect participants in FICC by virtue of accessing FICC's services through one or more Sponsoring Members that are direct Members of FICC, are subject to adverse news monitoring by FICC.
 Specifically, FICC uses a monitoring tool daily to identify instances of adverse news regarding any Sponsored Member.
 If any such news is deemed "severe", according to an internal procedure, it is escalated and reviewed by a cross-function team to determine if any action may be necessary, which could include, for example, outreach to the member, requiring additional reporting from the member, or other appropriate risk management measures as permitted by GSD's Rules.

 Monitoring and Margin Collection.
 As described in further detail in response to Principle 6 (Margin), FICC collects Required Fund Deposits from its Members on a daily basis in accordance with the methodology set forth in each Division's Rule 4 (Clearing Fund and Loss Allocation).
-Such Required Fund Deposits are calculated based on, among other risk factors, the trading activity that Members submit to FICC on their own behalf and on behalf of any indirect participants that clear through them.
-FICC may also require additional ("ad hoc") intraday margin should FICC deem it necessary or appropriate based on intraday market moves and intraday trading activity (whether activity of the Member, or indirect participants who clear through the Member).
+Such Required Fund Deposits are calculated based on, among other risk factors, the trading activity that Members submitsubmitted to FICC on theirMembers' own behalf and on behalf of any indirect participants that clear through them.
+FICC may also require additional ("ad hoc") intraday margin should FICC deem it necessary or appropriate based on intraday market moves and intraday trading activity (whether the activity is that of the Member, or indirect participants who clear through the Member).
 FICC has established internal thresholds to identify significant changes in Sponsored Members' activity, and monthly reports are provided to the MRC and BRC when activity exceeds those internal thresholds.

-In addition, for Category 2 Sponsoring Members, an excess capital ratio ("ECR") report is generated to monitor the overall ECR across all their GSD accounts.
-If the ECR is greater than 1.0, the Category 2 Sponsoring Member is generally not permitted to submit activity into its Sponsoring Member Omnibus Account.
+In addition, for each Category 2 Sponsoring Members, FICC monitors the total VaR Charge across all its GSD accounts against such Member's most recently reported regulatory net capital.
+If the ratio is greater than 1.0, the Category 2 Sponsoring Member is generally not permitted to submit additional activity into its Sponsoring Member Omnibus Account.